-Certainly, with digital photography it's important to understand a few photography definitions, but do you really need to understand how a pixel works?
+Certainly, with digital photography it's important to understand a few other photography definitions, but do you really need to understand how a pixel works?
 No.

 Knowing a few digital photography terms will help you make better choices when comparing cameras and accessories and that's where the term megapixel myth comes in.